openforis/sepal-doc/docs/source/cookbook/classification.rst

 Check the validity
 ^^^^^^^^^^^^^^^^^^

 SEPAL embeds information to help the user understand if the amount of training data is sufficient to produce an accurate classification model.
-In the **Recipe** window, change the **Band combination** to :code:`Class probability`.
+In the **Recipe** window, select the :btn:`<fa-solid fa-bars>` button at the bottom centre of the map to open the layer's options, then change the **Bands** selector to :code:`Class probability`.

-The user now sees the probability of the model (i.e. the confidence level of the level with output class for each pixel).
+The user now sees the probability of the model (i.e. the confidence level of the output class for each pixel).

 If the value is high (> 80 percent), then the pixel can be considered valid; if the value is low (< 80 percent), the model needs more training data or extra bands to improve the analysis.